What’s Happening in Health Services

 The Centers for Disease Control and Prevention (CDC) recommends that anyone over the age of 6 months get the influenza vaccine.
 When more people are vaccinated, it stops flu viruses from being able to spread easily and keeps people healthier.
 College students should get the flu shot (ideally by the end of October) to prevent unexpected absences from class due to sickness.

-Students with health insurance can go to their primary care physician or local pharmacy or health clinic for a flu shot.
+Students with health insurance should go to their primary care physician or local pharmacy or health clinic for a flu shot.
 Students without health insurance can come to Health Services for a flu shot for $15 (billed to your student account).
-Email firstname.lastname@example.org to set up an appointment.
+Email email@example.com to set up an appointment on a Monday, Tuesday, or Thursday between 9 am and 3 pm.

 Welcome to Health Services